jmp4zazel/jmp4zazel.github.io/content/research/_index.md

 +++
-title: "research"
+title: = "research"
-description: "offensive security r&d, and a bit of every domain.."
+description: = "offensive security r&d, and a bit of every domain."
 +++